Tutorial

 mix test

-Guardian is a token based authentication library for use with Elixir applications.
-It defaults to use Json Web Tokens but you can user other standards.
-You can use it for both endpoint authentication but also web sockets.
-The installation is pretty straight forward, and I am following the Github guide.
+Guardian is a token-based authentication library for use with Elixir applications.
+It defaults to use JSON Web Tokens but you can use other standards.
+You can use it for both endpoint authentication and also web sockets.
+The installation is pretty straightforward, and I am following the Github guide.

 defp deps do